S-C-M/sinatra-fwitter-4-associations-pc-jastor-120215/README.md

 end
 ```
 This will create a table called users with two columns.
 Awesome job!
-Now that our table has been created, let's make a cooresponding model.
+Now that our table has been created, let's make a corresponding model.
 In your models directory, create a file called `user.rb` and add the following code:

 ```ruby
 class User < ActiveRecord::Base